Putting transgender rapist in women’s jail raises safety fears, says MP

 Bryson, who denied the charges against her, told the court “I’ve got my top half,” referring to her breasts.

-Other politicians have also voiced concerns including Labour MSP Jenny Marra who on Tuesday tweeted: “Cannot quite believe that the Scottish justice system has just put a violent man convicted today of raping two women in women’s prison Cornton Vale housing some of the most vulnerable women in our country.
+Others have also voiced concerns including former Labour MSP Jenny Marra who on Tuesday tweeted: “Cannot quite believe that the Scottish justice system has just put a violent man convicted today of raping two women in women’s prison Cornton Vale housing some of the most vulnerable women in our country.

 “Ministers need to explain why and take responsibility.”